Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Q: What indoor facilities are to be closed and for how long?

-A: Since May 8 and to June 13, all indoor facilities including gyms and fitness studios, sports halls, indoor swimming pools, squash courts, are to close, unless they only offer low-intensity physical activities, sport and exercises where all participants and instructors are wearing masks at all times, and where there is no sharing or supply of any common equipment.
+A: From May 8 to June 13, all indoor facilities, including gyms, fitness studios, sports halls, indoor swimming pools and squash courts, are to close, unless they offer only low-intensity physical activities, sports and exercises where all participants and instructors are wearing masks at all times, and where there is no sharing or supply of any common equipment.

-Participants, instructors and staff also have to adhere to a more stringent set of safe management measures (SMMs) indicated in the updated SportSG guidance.
+Participants, instructors and staff also have to adhere to a more stringent set of safe management measures (SMMs) indicated in the updated SportSG guidelines.

 No such facility will be allowed to offer weight, strength or resistance training of any form, and/or provide equipment for such training, as these are associated with strenuous activities.